smecsia/gawain/README.md

 aggregator('aggregator')
 ```

-The code above allows to perform some calculations on values and then store them within repository.
+The code above allows to perform some calculations on values and then store them within the repository.
-For example if we send value `2` to `proc1` then repository for `aggregator` will contain value `1.5`.
+For example, if we send value `2` to `proc1` then repository for `aggregator` will contain value `1.5`.

 Route can be conditional or unconditional.
 To specify a condition, you can use `to` or `broadcast`
 methods directly from processor being based on message value: